The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Full set of magnetohydrodynamic equations

 \subsection{Results}

-Similar to the procedure in the kinematic case, the Poincar{\'e} number ${\rm{Po}}$ is varied, whereby different magnetic Reynolds numbers are considered, beginning with high values.
+Similar to the procedure in the kinematic case, we vary the Poincar{\'e} number ${\rm{Po}}$, whereby different magnetic Reynolds numbers are considered, beginning with high values.
 If a positive mean growth rate is found for a particular set of parameters, further runs are executed consecutively lowering the value of ${\rm{Rm}}$ until no more dynamo action can be observed.
-Rather similar to the kinematic models we find a limited range for the preferred occurrence of a dynamo in the interval $0.105\lesssim {\rm{Po}} \lesssim 0.125$.
-However, the critical magnetic Reynolds number is significantly higher with a minimum value of ${\rm{Rm}}^{\rm{crit}} \approx 5600$ for ${\rm{Po}} = 0.11$.
-The slightly larger value for the optimum ${\rm{Po}}$ compared to the kinematic models can be explained by the (slightly) smaller ${\rm{Re}}$ (see also \cite{giesecke2024}).
-In the following we focus on the particular case ${\rm{Po}}$ and ${\rm{Rm}}=6500$ and compare the properties of this DNS solution with the kinematic approximation obtained at ${\rm{Po}}=0.10$ and ${\rm{Re}}=10000$.
-This paradigmatic examples well characterize the solution and allow a faster growth with shorter time period until a statistically steady state, while showing similar qualitative behavior as the dynamos found very close to the threshold.
-Here we focus on this particular ${\rm{Po}}$ and compare the properties of this DNS solution with ${\rm{Po}}=0.10$ and ${\rm{Re}}=10000$ in the kinematic approximation.
+Similar to the kinematic models we find a limited range for the preferred occurrence of a dynamo in the interval $0.105\lesssim {\rm{Po}} \lesssim 0.125$.
+However, the critical magnetic Reynolds number is significantly higher with a minimum value of ${\rm{Rm}}^{\rm{crit}} \approx 5600$ at ${\rm{Po}} = 0.11$.
+The slightly larger value for the optimum ${\rm{Po}}$ compared to the kinematic models can be explained by the (slightly) smaller ${\rm{Re}}$ (see also \citet{giesecke2024}).
+In the following we focus on the particular case ${\rm{Po}}=0.11$ and ${\rm{Rm}}=6500$ and compare the properties of this DNS solution with the results found in the kinematic case.
+The chosen paradigmatic example well characterizes the DNS solutions found very close to the threshold while allowing a faster growth with shorter time period until a statistically steady state is reached.